Strategic Insurance for Companies That Refuse to Settle

 We celebrate humble individuality because, together, we can complement each other if we embrace our strengths and acknowledge our weaknesses.
 This is a direct defense of groupthink and thoughtless conformity.
 It also allows us to be a real human with a calling, not a robot grinding through work.

 Before these seats are filled by employees, these individuals are "people first."
-They bring their strengths, weaknesses, messiness, talents, hard childhoods, hard adulthoods, broken and thriving families — all of it.
+They bring their strengths, weaknesses, messiness, talents, hard childhoods, hard adulthoods, broken and thriving families.
+All of it.

 We don't want our people to hide from these realities or who they really are.
 We want them to embrace their uniqueness for the common good of our team.

-The insurance industry has a people problem — not because there aren't enough professionals, but because too many organizations treat their teams like interchangeable parts.
+The insurance industry has a people problem.
+Not because there aren't enough professionals, but because too many organizations treat their teams like interchangeable parts.
 Hit the quota.
 Process the renewal.
 Move to the next.
 When you strip the humanity out of the work, you strip the meaning out of it too.

 We built PFTN on a different conviction: that the person sitting across from a client matters as much as the policy they're placing.
 That an advisor who feels known, trusted, and valued will serve clients in a fundamentally different way than one who feels like a number on a spreadsheet.

 That's the culture we're building at Peoples First Tennessee.
-And it changes everything — from how we advise clients to how we carry the torch forward together.
+And it changes everything, from how we advise clients to how we carry the torch forward together.

 — Ryan Mefford, Peoples First Tennessee